 In the presence of combustible gases, dust, vapors, fibers or flyings, electrical equipment must be designed to eliminate or contain any potential ignition source such as arcing or excessive temperatures.
 Explosion proof motors are not designed to survive an external explosion, but instead to avoid the possibility of igniting a fire or explosion.
-They are certified to operate safely in specific hazardous locations as classified by UL (North America), ATEX (Europe/International), or CSA (Canada).
+They are certified to operate safely in specific hazardous locations as classified by IECEx (Europe/International), UL (North America), ATEX (Europe/International), or CSA (Canada).

 Design Criteria